Course Overview

 Course Arc (4 Modules)

-- Module 1 – The Need for Change: socio-historical landscape of education, systemic barriers, the founding purpose of Umoja, and the case for culturally grounded transformation
+- Module 1 – The Need for Systemic Change in Education: socio-historical landscape of education, systemic barriers, the founding purpose of Umoja, and the case for culturally grounded transformation

-- Module 2 – Connecting to the African Diaspora: Black intellectual traditions, African-centered education principles, and tools for building learning environments responsive to the African diaspora
+- Module 2 – Prioritizing Connection to the African Diaspora: Black intellectual traditions, African-centered education principles, and tools for building learning environments responsive to the African diaspora

-- Module 3 – Our Methodology: the Umoja Practices as the operational approach—cultural significance, domains of practice, and using practices as a barometer for success
+- Module 3 – Our Method, The Umoja Practices: the Umoja Practices as the operational approach—cultural significance, domains of practice, and using practices as a barometer for success

-- Module 4 – Practitioners as Change Agents: expectations of Umoja practitioners, authority + authenticity, educator impact on students, and evaluation using a rubric/case lens
+- Module 4 – Activating Umoja Instructors as Change Agents: expectations of Umoja practitioners, authority + authenticity, educator impact on students, and evaluation using a rubric/case lens

 Who Should Enroll